-If you have a natural hourglass figure, congratulations–you have a body type that many a girl yearns for.
+If you have a natural hourglass figure, congratulations–you have a body type many a girl yearns for.
 A narrower waist defines an hourglass figure with a bust and roughly equal hip measurements.

 The good news for hourglass girls?
 Almost all styles look good on you!